How to start a dog-walking business in Canada

 • General liability.
 This protects you and your employees if legal action is brought against your business for damages done to a client’s person or property.

 • Business contents insurance.
-This protects any professional assets you keep in your place of business regardless of whether you rent, own or work out of a home office.
+This protects any professional assets you keep in your place of business, regardless of whether you rent, own or work out of a home office.
 Coverage can potentially extend to computers, office furniture, inventory, machinery and equipment.

 • Personal injury.
 Helps cover costs associated with recovering from a work-related injury.

 • Commercial auto coverage.
-Get car insurance for vehicles you use for to pickup/drop off dogs.
+Get car insurance for vehicles you use to pickup/drop off dogs.
 Coverage can be obtained for supply vans, trucks and regular passenger vehicles.

-Some insurance companies offer dog-walking insurance, which protects you against all of these potential outcomes, while also covering the cost of lawsuits if a dog gets hurt or injured in your care.
-To get insurance tailored for dog walkers, you may need to ensure the dogs you walk are vaccinated and that you have a record of each one’s medical history.
+Some insurance companies offer dog-walking insurance, which protects you against all of these potential outcomes while also covering the cost of lawsuits if a dog gets hurt or injured in your care.

 Creating a business plan for your dog-walking business

-Unless you plan to apply for financing, you don’t need to create a business plan top start a dog-walking business.
+Unless you plan to apply for financing, you don’t need to create a business plan to start a dog-walking business.
 But doing so can still be helpful.
 Laying out your plan clearly will allow you to spot potential obstacles to your success or reasons why you might want to reconsider starting a business or explore other options.

 A great business plan should include:

 • Company overview.
 The name of the business and its owners, the business type and its address.
-Perhaps a short mission statement, explaining your operational goals.
+Perhaps a short mission statement explaining your operational goals.

 • Your target market.
 Who will you market your services to and why?
 It pays to be as specific as possible.
 The better you know your audience, the easier it is to market to them.